Roelanb/markdown/vibecoding/IMPLEMENTATION.md

 ✅ Syntax highlighting for all requested languages
 ✅ Emoji support
 ✅ Folder opening functionality
+✅ Git integration (status, diff, add, commit, push, pull)

 ## Conclusion

-This is a complete, production-ready markdown editor with all requested features.
+This is a complete, production-ready markdown editor with all requested features including git integration.
 The codebase is well-organized, documented, and ready to build on any platform.